Existentially closed measure-preserving actions of free groups: Existentially closed -actions

-As is the case for the model companion of any companionable theory, $T_2^*$ is complete if and only if any two models of $T_2$ can be jointly embedded into a third one, and $T_2^*$ has quantifier elimination if and only if the universal part of $T_2$---denoted by $(T_2)_\forall$, and whose models are precisely the substructures of models of $T_2$---has the amalgamation property.
-In our case, quantifier elimination implies, in turn, that $T_2^*$ is stable, because the stability of $T$ immediately implies that all quantifier-free $\mcL_2$-formulas are stable.
-Moreover, the stable independence relation in models of $T_2^*$, as well as the algebraic closure operator, can be easily described in terms of the corresponding relation and operator in models of $T$.
+As is the case for the model companion of any companionable theory, the model completion $T_k^*$ of $T_k$ is complete if and only if any two models of $T_k$ can be jointly embedded into a third one, and $T_k^*$ has quantifier elimination if and only if the universal part of $T_k$---denoted by $(T_k)_\forall$, and whose models are precisely the substructures of models of $T_k$---has the amalgamation property.
+In our case, quantifier elimination implies, in turn, that $T_k^*$ is stable.
+Moreover, the stable independence relation in models of $T_k^*$, as well as the algebraic closure operator, can be easily described in terms of the corresponding relation and operator in models of $T$.
 We note these facts: